santiihoyos/vue-webpack-typescript/README.md

 # webpack-typescript

-> A Vue, Webpack, Typescript, Bootstrap setup with hot reload, dynamic imports, unit testing, code coverage, sass, uncss and bundling/minification.
+> A Vue, Webpack, Typescript setup with hot reload, dynamic imports, unit testing, code coverage, sass, uncss and bundling/minification.

 > This template is for Vue 2.5.
 See the [changelog](CHANGELOG.md) for updates.